 The final shot in Nausicaa visually represents where its message falls flat.
 It starts as a wide shot overlooking the pristine soils beneath The Sea of Decay, harkening back to the somewhat questionable idea that nature can simply purify itself.
 It then zooms in onto a tree planted by the protagonist Nausicaa, implied by her helmet left beside it.
 This goes against the initial warning of the film, as it shows that the environmental issue is once again resolved by a human attempting to rebuild an artificial ecosystem.

-However, some damage is permanent: all the gods who were killed remain dead, including The Forest Spirit; the old forest is destroyed; Ashitaka’s curse has been lifted but a scar remains.
-When faced with such a loss Lady Eboshi realizes the error of her ways and, upon being given a second chance, she vows to do things differently.
+However, some damage is permanent: all the gods who were killed remain dead, including The Forest Spirit; the old forest is destroyed; and Ashitaka’s curse has been lifted, but a scar remains.
+When faced with such a loss, Lady Eboshi realizes the error of her ways, and upon being given a second chance, she vows to do things differently.

 The narrative of Princess Mononoke goes well beyond what is typically addressed in environmentally centered films, and that is what makes it so effective.
-All sides of the issue are shown in a fair light which allows viewers consider their own perspectives and responsibilities.
+All sides of the issue are shown in a fair light, which allows viewers to consider their own perspectives and responsibilities.
 The environmental message is sustained throughout the film.
 Problems and solutions are presented in a way which does not simplify the issue and makes the viewers consider the big picture.
 The pitfalls of human intervention, and the fact that not all damage can be reversed, are communicated without destroying hope.
-What is more is that Miyazaki utilizes filmic techniques to convey these messages even more powerfully.
+Furthermore, Miyazaki utilizes filmic techniques to convey these messages powerfully.
 These techniques include the use of framing, colour and costume, eye line matching, use of sound and use of shot editing.

 Miyazaki Hayao, “Fourty-four questions on Princess Mononoke for Director Hayao Miyazaki from International Journalists at the Berlin International Film Festival”.
 Tokuma Shoten 10 Jun.
 1998.
 Print.